 As pet owners, we are always looking for ways to save money.
 One area where we can make some savings is grooming.
-Grooming your own pet can be both rewarding and save you some money – especially when you can purchase everything you need for the price of a visit or two to a professional groomer!
+Grooming your own pet can be both rewarding and save you some money – especially when you can purchase pet grooming tables and everything else you need for the price of a visit or two to a professional groomer!

 Learning to do your own grooming is fairly easy and you only get better with practice so what better time to start saving yourself some pennies than now?